John Volanthen: Rescues

 Volanthen frequently cave dives and conducts rescues with a partner, Richard Stanton.

 He was part of a team that attempted a cave rescue of Eric Establie in 2010, in the Dragonnière Gaud Cave near Labastide-de-Virac in the Ardèche region of France, which was ultimately unsuccessful.
 In 2011, Volanthen assisted in the recovery of the body of Polish cave diver Artur Kozłowski from a cave in Kiltartan, Ireland.
 Norwegian authorities asked him to assist in recovering the bodies of two Finnish divers from Jordbrugrotta in 2014, but after diving down to the site he and his colleagues assessed the operation to be too risky.
 The bodies were subsequently recovered by Finnish and Norwegian divers.

 In 2018, he helped locate a youth football team in the Tham Luang cave rescue; he and Stanton were the first to make contact with them.
 Poor visibility, cave and rescue debris, and low temperatures were all obstacles to cave diving in search of the team.
 Volanthen placed guidelines in the cave to assist others in navigation.

 After he ran out of line, he swam to the surface - there he found the missing team and the adult coach.
 Volanthen's voice is that heard on a widely broadcast video of the first contact with the football team, asking "How many of you?"
 When he learned that all the missing people were accounted for, he replied, "Brilliant."
 He and Stanton did not have any food to offer the team when they encountered them, but they gave them a light.
 When they left the team, Volanthen promised them that he would come back, doing so by assisting in delivering food.

 Volanthen disputed the notion that encountering the team was due to luck, saying that he and Stanton systematically surfaced at every airspace in the flooded cave passages to shout and listen for a response, as well as to smell for any indicators of human waste signifying the current or past presence of the team.
 They smelled the team before they saw them.
-Volanthen also assisted in rescuing members of the team; the children were enclosed in bags with handles on the backs for the divers to hold onto, and clipped to the divers.
+Volanthen also assisted in rescuing members of the team; the children were sedated and then lashed to the divers.
 Parts of the cave were so narrow that the children were pushed in front of the divers.
 At other times, the children were held close to the chest or out to the side.
 Volanthen said that the children were held as if carrying a "shopping bag."

 In a BBC interview after the rescue, Volanthen was asked, "Can you see that what you did was fairly remarkable?"
 He responded, "I can see it was a first, how's that?"